01 of 14

 Brass Trail Pull

-If you will notice, the bar pull is not on my list.
-Bar pulls got a whole lot of use, and then entered the annoying stage of overuse.
+Bar pulls can get a whole lot of use, and will easily enter the annoying stage of overuse.
 Not only were they overdone, they were "pocket-catchers".

 The Brass Trail Pull by Emtek is linear pull similar to the bar pull, but much more elegant and timeless.
 Its ends do not extend, so they don't catch on anything.
 Because of their rounded edges, they also won't hurt your hips or any other body part that may bump them during cooking.Continue to 4 of 14 below.